-Carlisle prepare to welcome Crewe to Cumbria tomorrow, with high hopes of improving on their excellent record against the opposition, having chalked up an impressive 25 wins out of 38 previous matches at Brunton Park.
+The Blues prepare to welcome the Railwaymen to Cumbria tomorrow afternoon, with high hopes of improving on their excellent record against the opposition at home, having chalked up an impressive 25 wins out of 37 previous matches.

 United's best win at home to Crewe came way back in the 1933-34 Division Three North campaign, the Blues winning 6-1, after strolling into a 4-0 half-time lead, with the attendance being 3,342.
 Leeds-born James Slinger was in prolific form that season and he scored four of his total of 32 goals for the campaign in this match, Thomas McBain and Pearson Ferguson being the other Carlisle goalscorers.

-The Railwaymen's biggest margin of victory at Brunton Park, apart from their 2-0 win last season, has twice come courtesy of a 3-1 final scoreline.
+The Railwaymen's biggest margin of victory at Brunton Park has twice come courtesy of a 3-1 final scoreline.
 The first match in Division Three North in 1934-35, attendance - 3,112 and United goalscorer James Slinger, the second game coming more recently in Division Three (fourth tier) in 1992-93, attendance - 3,487 and United goalscorer George Oghani.

 For a detailed analysis of the head-to-head between the two sides, click here